 The type of peel appropriate for you depends upon what condition you are trying to improve.
 For a peel to work you need to match the depth of the peel to the depth of the problem.
 It is true that in darkly pigmented skin caution must be exercised with chemical peeling.
 A good initial peel to try is a Jessner's peel.
 This is an intra-epithelial peel.
 It would correct texture problems and make the skin smoother.
 You may also consider a treatment like microdermbrasion.
 Exercise caution and start slowly would be my best advice.

-Peels Are Safe for African-American Skin
+Chemical Peels for African American Skin

-Peels for African-American skin
+Peels that are safe for African American skin